MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 ===============================================================

 A MicroEJ Firmware is built from several input resources and tools.
-Each component has a specific version that must be carefully respected in order to build a firmware.
+Each component has dependencies and requirements that must be carefully respected in order to build a firmware.

-This document describes the components and the process involved in the build of a MicroEJ Firmware.
+This document describes the components, their dependencies and the process involved in the build of a MicroEJ Firmware.

 Good knowledge of the :ref:`chapter-glossary` is required.